 Event log: Memory volume is extended from 20 message entries (standard version) to up to 100 entries.
 Data logging (line recorder): Memory capacity for up to 1000 measured values is activated.
 250 measured values can be output via each of the 4 memory channels.
 The recording interval can be defined and configured by the user.
 Measured value logs can be accessed via the local display or operating tool e.g. FieldCare, DeviceCare or Web server.
 For detailed information, see the Operating Instructions for the device.
 Heartbeat Technology Order code for "Application package", option EB "Heartbeat Verification + Monitoring" Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".
 Functional testing in the installed state without interrupting the process.
 Traceable verification results on request, including a report.
 Simple testing process via local operation or other operating interfaces.
 Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications.
 Extension of calibration intervals according to operator's risk assessment.
 Heartbeat Monitoring Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for the purpose of preventive maintenance or process analysis.
 These data enable the operator to: Draw conclusions - using these data and other information - about the impact process influences (e.g. corrosion, abrasion, buildup etc.) have on the measuring performance over time.
 Schedule servicing in time.
-Monitor the process or product quality, e.g. gas pockets .
+Monitor the process or product quality, e.g. gas pockets.
 For detailed information, see the Special Documentation for the device.
 Concentration Order code for "Application package", option ED "Concentration" measurement Calculation and outputting of fluid concentrations.
 The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.).
-Common or user-defined units (°Brix, °Plato, % mass, % volume, mol/l etc.) for standard applications.
+Common or user-defined units ("Brix, "Plato, % mass, % volume, mol/l etc.) for standard applications.
 Concentration calculation from user-defined tables.
 For detailed information, see the Special Documentation for the device.
-Special density Order code for "Application package", option EE "Special density" Many applications use density as a key measured value for monitoring quality or controlling processes.
-The measuring instrument measures the density of the fluid as standard and makes this value available to the control system.
+Viscosity Order code for "Application package", option EG "Viscosity" In-line and real-time viscosity measurement Promass I with the "Viscosity" application package also measures the real-time viscosity of the fluid directly in the process, in addition to measuring the mass flow/volume flow/ temperature and density.